 These huge plasma fireball/mushroom cloud explosions are small neutron bombs using lots of lithium 6 with a thin outer shell of fissile material.
 Very clean burn with minimal fallout; After several hours radiation would be almost undetectable above background.

 These tactical neutron bombs are likely uranium-based in order to mask their use.
 They are either older warheads from surplus SS-21 missiles from Russia/Ukraine or newer Israeli-made stuff using the surplus US stocks transferred under Daddy Bush.
 This is why both sides are quiet on their use.
 Much of this black market nuclear proliferation happened under Hilary and Tom Countryman at T-section of the US State Dept. This is why Trump fired Countryman and cleaned out T-section – they let the stuff out the back door.

-Thus far there has been no official statement on this strike by Damascus, Moscow or Tehran, most likely there never will be any public acknowledgement that a nuke was used, just as there has never been on any of the many other occasions they have been used.
+Thus far there has been no official statement on this strike by Damascus, Moscow or Tehran, most likely there never will be any public acknowledgment that a nuke was used, just as there has never been on any of the many other occasions they have been used.

 Reported missile strikes in Syria produced earthquake-like results